joemoose/dungeoneers.d20/README.md

 ---

-Dungeoneers RPG is a minimalist rules system for playing old-school tabletop fantasy roleplaying games.
+Dungeoneers is a minimalist rules system for playing old-school tabletop fantasy roleplaying games.

 ---